 At any time, please do feel free to Tell Us anything.
 [MIT only]

-The User Experience and Web Services (UXWS) group recently unveiled a new experiment to change the way search happens on the Libraries' home page.
-Keep your eyes open for its reveal in June 2017!
+The User Experience and Web Services (UXWS) group recently unveiled a new search on the Libraries' home page called a Bento box search.
+Try it out!

 The Digital Scholarship Working Group has been exploring the kinds of digital projects that students create in their coursework and research while at MIT.
 The group has interviewed 17 students from four of the five schools whose work has generated digital objects.
 The results of this work will be used to inform future space and service needs in the Libraries.